-This rich chocolate chia pudding is smooth and delicious, plus it's low carb, dairy free, & sugar free.
-So healthy, you can even have it for breakfast!
+This decadent keto chocolate chia pudding is rich and delicious, plus it’s vegan, dairy-free, and sugar-free.
+It’s so healthy, you can have a rich dessert-like treat for breakfast–anytime!

 - fast